gvwilson/thirdbit/fiction/maddy-roo/index.md

 their children took after one or the other.
 Every once in a while,
 though,
-someone like Sindy was born.
+children like Sindy was born.
-No tail,
+She had no tail,
 no scales,
-no fur except for a wiry black tuft on the top of her head that defeated all but the most stubborn combing, and useless little claws on the ends of her skinny fingers.
+and no fur except for a wiry black tuft on the top of her head that defeated all but the most stubborn combing, and her skinny fingers ended in useless little nails instead of claws.
 Adults were careful not to feel sorry for her in public, but other children weren't always as nice, and children like Bluster and Bravo *never* were.